 I hope this article helps you select the best candidate in your area.

-Since 2017, I've worked with over 150 clients in their homes to identify and remediate EMF pollution.
+Since 2017, I've worked with hundreds of clients in their homes to identify and remediate EMF pollution.
 In that time, I've learned a lot about delivering an effective service that delivers a lot of value for the money.

 The many 5-star reviews from my clients let me know they are happy with my home inspection service, written report, and ongoing support.